 Our Review ProcessOur reviews are based on extensive research and, when possible, hands-on testing.
 Each time you make a purchase through one of our independently-chosen links, we’ll receive a percentage of the proceeds.
 Read more about how we’re supported here.

 The CatGenie self-washing, self-flushing litter box has a unique claim to fame.
 It’s the world’s only “self-washing” cat box.

 Unlike other self-cleaning litter boxes that rake, rotate, and roll to scoop out waste, then stash it in a drawer or other compartment, the CatGenie is an end-to-end litter solution.
 Like a little toilet for your cat, the Genie doesn’t just scoop the poop.
 It washes and flushes on its own, meaning that theoretically, you’ll never have to handle your cat’s waste again.

 It’s an innovative idea, but is it too good to be true?
 In this unbiased CatGenie review, we’re taking a deep dive to find out if the CatGenie lives up to its promises.
 Keep reading to find out how the CatGenie works and whether or not we think it’s worth the investment.

-CatGenie Self Washing Self Flushing Litter Box Review Video Review
+CatGenie Self Washing Self Flushing Litter Box Video Review

 Again, the CatGenie litter box does something that no other automatic litter box can do.
-It scoops, stores, and flushes your cat’s waste.
+It scoops, liquefies, and flushes your cat’s waste.

 It’s one of the most radical concepts in the world of automatic litter boxes, so I was excited to see what it would do for my cats and home.
 Over the course of three weeks, I tested out the CatGenie system with the help of my two cats, Wessie and Forest.